Parents & FAFSA

-The AL PACT program is Alabama’s Prepaid Affordable College Tuition program, which is administered through the Alabama State Treasury and the Lawson State Student Financial Services Office (Student Accounts) through 3rd party billing.
-Beginning Fall 2011 term, PACT tuition and fee payments will be made at the rate charged by Alabama Public Institutions in Fall 2010.
+The AL PACT program is Alabama’s Prepaid Affordable College Tuition program, which is administered through the Alabama Department of Treasury and Lawson State Student Financial Services Office (Student Accounts) through 3rd party billing.
+Beginning Fall 2011 term, PACT tuition and fee payments are prorated, and are subject to change as determined by the Alabama Department of Treasury.
 Mandatory fees, such as activity fee and technology fee, are paid through AL PACT; however, laboratory fees are not included.
+The college does honor other state's PACT programs as long as documentation is submitted regarding invoicing.
 For more information, please call 1-800-ALA-PACT (1-800-252-7228), or view the web site at http://www.treasury.state.al.us

-The PIN serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
-It's like the Personal Identification Number that you get from your bank that enables you to access your account.
-Because your PIN serves as your electronic signature, you should not give it to anyone.
+The FSA ID serves as your identifier to let you access your personal information in various U.S. Department of Education systems.
+It is similar to the Personal Identification Number that you get from your bank that enables you to access your account.
+Because your FSA ID serves as your electronic signature, you should not share it with anyone.

-When you use your PIN, you must type the PIN exactly as it appears.
+When you use your FSA ID, you must type the FSA ID exactly as it appears.

-You can use your PIN at these U.S. Department of Education Web sites:
+You can use your FSA ID at these U.S. Department of Education Web sites:

 •FAFSA on the Web: Access and complete your Renewal Free Application for Federal Student Aid (FAFSA).

-•You may also use your PIN to electronically sign your submitted FAFSA
+•You may also use your FSA ID to electronically sign your submitted FAFSA

 •Submitting corrections to your processed FAFSA.

 •Obtain a copy of your processed FAFSA information.